ibexa/documentation-developer/docs/administration/back_office/multifile_upload.md

 ### Required properties

-All of the following properties must be used, otherwise the multi-file upload does not work.
+All of the following properties must be used, otherwise the multi-file upload doesn't work.

 - **onAfterUpload** _{Function}_ - a callback to be invoked immediately after a file has been uploaded
 - **adminUiConfig** _{Object}_ - UI config object.
 It should keep the following structure: